 |Hydrolyzed Vegetable Protein|

 |Natural Beef or Chicken Flavoring|

 |Soy Protein Isolate|

 Getting excitotoxins banned

 Despite the tireless efforts of many, the FDA has staunchly resisted taking action against aspartame or MSG, or even requiring clearer food labeling for excitotoxins.
 At one point, baby food companies took MSG out of their jars, but not anymore.

-Dr. William Douglass Campbell cited a recent study that showed that 2 servings of diet soda increased the risk of premature birth by 38%, while 4 servings a day boosted it by 78%.
+In one study 2 servings of diet soda increased the risk of premature birth by 38 percent, while 4 servings a day boosted it by 78 percent.
 Another study conducted in Italy found a link between aspartame and cancer in lab rats at doses equivalent to what humans regularly digest.